 Glossary

 Dictionary

 A dictionary is a list of custom words or phrases to be added for each caption or transcription job.
-This helps when a specific word is not recognised during captioning and transcription.
+This helps when a specific word is not recognized during captioning and transcription.
 It could be that it's not in the vocabulary for that language, for example a company or person's name.
-Adding custom words or phrases can improve the likelihood they will be output.
+Adding custom words or phrases can improve the likelihood of accurate output.

+Glossary